TCP-Lab/handbook/handbook/content/docs/project_structure/_index.md

 These pages cover how to structure, plan and execute a project.

 ## The Index
-- [Using GNU Make for rebuilding projects](/handbook/project_structure/using_make.md): How to use `make` to automate project execution.
+- [GNU make](/handbook/content/docs/project_structure/using_make.md): How to use `make` to automate project execution.
-- [Structuring Bioinformatics Projects](/handbook/project_structure/structuring_a_project.md): How to structure the filesystem of a bioinformatics project.
+- [Structuring Bioinformatics Projects](/handbook/content/docs/project_structure/structuring_a_project.md): How to structure the filesystem of a bioinformatics project.